 - HTML page: I use them on my laptop when I need advanced search capabilities.

 ☁️ Now, get one of your DE orgs and try out what are, in your opinion, the most important features.
 When done, configure the feature which feels the more complex to you.
-I also like to run some keyword searches in the HTML version.
-For instance, if "Leads" are a current area of interest for you, search what's new for "Leads" in the new release.
+I also like to research specific topics in the HTML version.
+For instance, if Lead Management is an area of interest for you, run a search on “Leads” in the release notes.
 Play around, have fun, learn.

 🌲 It’s now time to release the pressure in preparation for the exam.
 Go through the Trailhead module, watch all the videos and check the links.

-You can even show-off on Twitter once you get the badge...
+You can even show-off on Twitter once you get your new badge…

-🚀 At this stage, you're fully prepared to make the most of the new features.
+🚀 At this stage, you’re fully prepared to use the new features in future projects.
 Passing the exam should not be an issue!

-My experience with this new approach has been great.
-I loved it and am sure that you'll love it too!
+My experience with this approach has been great so far and am sure that you’ll like it too!

 Woohoo!
 I ❤️ the new Certification Maintenance (Summer ’18) on @Trailhead and you will too!